Kitenite/get_social_notifications/README.md

 # get_social_notifications
-Use Selenium to get social media notifications.
+Use Selenium web driver to get social media notifications.
 Use this so I don't have to check all my social medias for notifications.

 ## How to Use: